EdgeFirstAI/documentation/docs/models/modelpack/deployment/maivin.md

 ### Download and SCP

-As mentioned under the [Trained Models](../training.md#training-outcomes) section, the trained models can be downloaded by clicking the "View Additional Details" button on the training session card in EdgeFirst Studio.
+As mentioned under the [Training Outcomes](../training.md#training-outcomes) section, the trained models can be downloaded by clicking the "View Additional Details" button on the training session card in EdgeFirst Studio.

 <figure markdown="span">
 ![Training Session Attributes](../../assets/training/training-session-attributes.jpg){ align=center }